 Reasons for the bond sell-off to continue

 - Market bears say losses are just getting started because yields barely exceed inflation, leaving little relative value in bonds as the global economy improves.
 Fixed income was there to provide stability and yield, which it did for many years but is no longer the case.
 With coupons payments/yields on bonds at historic lows, bond investors are seeing little return on their money.
-Real yields on 10-year Treasuries, after subtracting the annual inflation rate, are just over 1 percent, compared with the 6.4 percent aggregate earnings yield of U.S. stocks, according to data compiled by Bloomberg
+Real yields on 10-year Treasuries, after subtracting the annual inflation rate, are just over 1 percent, compared with the 6.4 percent aggregate earnings yield of U.S. stocks, according to Bloomberg.

 Why the current fall in bond prices may only be temporary